In Vitro Fertilization can Make Dreams Come True

 Communication – A successful IVF cycle requires clear and open communication between the patient and clinic.
 With a multitude of details, such as medication dosages, appointment times, lab results, embryo updates and more, clear communication is critical.
 With that in mind, patients are instructed on the varied ways in which they can reach the staff or doctors.
 Email, pager phone calls and more are all used to keep all parties “in the loop.”

 Another way we ensure clear communication is by anticipating our patients’ questions.
 Through our vast experience in fertility medicine, we know where patients can become confused or when extra emphasis is required.
 By answering questions before they arise, we minimize stress and optimize outcomes.
+We can also review IVF cost so that you and your family understand that important aspect of treatment.

 If you have more questions about IVF or would like to speak to our doctors, contact us at (818) 946-8051.
 We look forward to speaking with you.